 After applying your products, use sectioning clips to divide your hair into two sections horizontally, from ear to ear.

-2. Experiment with section size
+2. Experiment with section size.

-3. Rotate straighteners in a fluid motion
+3. Twirl straighteners in a smooth, fluid motion.

 The secret to the perfect straightener curl is a continuous motion, says Craig.

 “When the hair is in the straighteners, straighten the roots by doing a quick but fairly firm tug, then, as you move through to the mid-lengths, give the straighteners a turn by rotating your wrist," he says.

 Continue through in this twirled direction until you run out of hair—some even like stopping an inch before the ends for that trendy, slightly tousled look.

 For short hair, aim for half a turn, then tug hair downwards the rest of the way keeping that half-turn.

 For long hair, try one complete turn.
 The greater the rotation, the rounder the curl.
 You can also try clamping the iron shut with hair in between, then wrapping the rest of your long hair around the closed plates as you tug downwards.